htcondor/htcondor/docs/misc-concepts/hooks.rst

        None.
     Standard input given to the hook
-       The first line will be the route that the job matched as defined in HTCondor’s configuration files followed by the job ClassAd, separated by the string "------" and a new line.
+       The first line will be the route that the job matched as defined in HTCondor's configuration files followed by the job ClassAd, separated by the string "------" and a new line.
     Expected standard output from the hook
        The transformed job.